franzbu/EnhancedSpaces.spoon/README.md

 - 'modifierSnap1' and '5': top right quarter of screen -> 'a5'
 - 'modifierSnap1' and '6': bottom right quarter of screen -> 'a6'
 - 'modifierSnap1' and '7': whole screen -> 'a7'
+- 'modifierSnap1' and '8': size as is, center of screen -> 'a8'

 #### 3x3 Grid